sfeir-open-source/sfeir-school-docker/docs/markdown/07-networks/00-TITLE.md

 <!-- .slide: class="sfeir-bg-white-2" -->

-# Réseaux "host"
+# "host" networks

-* Le container a directement accès à l’interface physique du host, et donc à tous les réseaux qui y sont connectés.
+* The container directly access your host machine network, it can communicate with everything you use outside Docker
-* Un serveur tournant sur le port 80 du container est directement accessible sur le port 80 du host.
+* A server running on port 80 in the container will be reachable on your host on port 80 (without port binding involved)

 ![h-600 center](./assets/images/networks/network_host.png)